thienan11/MappingForSocialJustice/README.md

 ## Installation

-Clone the repository or download the files and install the required dependencies by running the following command in your terminal:
+1. Clone the repository or download the files to your local machine.
+2. Open your terminal or command prompt.
+3. Navigate to the directory where the requirements.txt file is located.
+4. Run the following command to install the required dependencies:

 ```bash
 pip install -r requirements.txt